FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 <iframe width="560" height="315" src="https://youtu.be/dQw4w9WgXcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Boosts Node-RED Instance Reliability
+## Auto Restart for Hung Node-RED Instances

 This enhancement ensures a more robust and reliable experience when working with Node-RED flows.
 The launcher now actively monitors the Node-RED process to detect if it has become unresponsive or hung, in addition to the existing checks for start-up and unexpected process exits.
 This advancement takes us one step further in enhancing the availability of our Node-RED instances.